This post originally appeared on VICE Canada.

 To further complicate things, a Twitter account, @ProbablyOnion2, which is believed to belong to the individual who had committed the swatting acts that led to the arrest of a teenager, was also hacked by Aerith, who left the following message in ProbablyOnion2's feed:

-Aerith told us they believe this account belongs to the person who framed the accused teenager, who they insist is innocent.
+Aerith told us they believe this account belongs to the person who framed the accused teenager.

 At press time, the Ottawa Police's website was still offline.
-Reached for comment, the Ottawa Police were not able to comment on the specifics of the swatting case, though a tweet from the @OttawaPolice account assured its audience the attack from Aerith on its systems was only skin-deep: "We are working to resolve the [sic] sevice issues affecting ottawapolice.ca.
+Reached for comment, the Ottawa Police were not able to comment on the specifics of the swatting case, though a tweet from the @OttawaPolice account assured its audience the attack from Aerith wasn't a big problem: "We are working to resolve the [sic] sevice issues affecting ottawapolice.ca.
 Our systems remain secure."

-Aerith, conversely, has claimed that they obtained the email logs of the Ottawa Police force.
-VICE cannot verify this claim.
-Aerith is also targeting one specific constable, the one who arrested the accused swatter, who they claim has been involved in wrongful arrest incidents before.
+Aerith, conversely, has claimed that they obtained the email logs of the Ottawa Police force, a bpast that VICE couldn't verify.
+Aerith is also targeting the cop who arrested the accused swatter, who they claim has been involved in wrongful arrest incidents before.